GeonYoon/EleNa/README.md

 Explain about the project

+## How the application works

+This is for you guys to understand the backend flow

+1. Frontend send the request
+2. The request will heat `backend/algorithm/views.py`
+3. Create the model object from `backend/algorithm/model.py`
+4. Create the navigator object from `backend/algorithm/algorithm.py`
+5. Run the algorithm ad get the result from `my_navigator.get_the_path()`
+6. Send the result to the frontend

 ## How to run the application locally

 First, you need to have Docker installed in your desktop.